 Canada's youth today face a worldwide epidemic (World Health Organization, 1997) that threatens their lives and livelihoods in the future.
 It is an insidious problem that is growing in its scope every day.
 The problem today is the lack of activity and increasing body mass in Canada's young people.
 The less active children become, the more challenges society will have with childhood and adult obesity, physical health and rising health care costs.
 Statistics Canada reports that 25% of children in today's society are overweight.
 And 80% of these children are predicted to struggle with weight issues for the rest of their lives (American Academy of Pediatricians (AAP), 2008).
 The AAP believes that diet and nutrition are part of the problem but the bigger issue is the lack of physical activity in the daily lives of our children.
-Problems arise when the lack of activity contributes to increases in weight and the increase in weight leads to decreases in physical activity.
-As individuals increase body mass, muscle fatigue and joint paint are common side effects when children are physically active and this leads to less activity and more weight gain.
+Problems arise when the lack of activity contributes to increases in weight and the increase in weight leads to decreases in physical activity especially when muscle fatigue and joint paint occur when children have to be physically active.